+~ Modules ~

+Introductory Module

+Introduction to ICN Training on Demand

+Series 1 Competition Fundamentals

-~ Modules ~ Introductory Module Introduction to ICN Training on Demand Series I (Competition Policy Fundamentals); Module I-1: The Origins and Aims of Competition Policy This module explores the development and content of competition policy systems.
-The presentation provides an overview of the history of competition law and describes the purposes, goals, and key elements of competition laws.
-Module I-2: Major Characteristics of Competition Policy This module covers the basic characteristics of competition policy systems, including the institutional features and choices that affect the enforcement of competition law.
-Presentations by agency experts highlight both the diversity and unifying elements of competition law systems around the world.
-Module I-3: Market Definition This module explores the role and importance of market definition in competition law investigations, including key elements such as the SSNIP analysis and the information that agencies evaluate to determine antitrust markets.
-Module I-4: Market Power This module addresses the concept of market power, central to the analysis of competition law investigations in unilateral conduct and mergers.
+Module I-1: Market Definition

+This module explores the role and importance of market definition in competition law investigations, including key elements such as the SSNIP analysis and the information that agencies evaluate to determine antitrust markets.

+Module I-2: Market Power

+This module addresses the concept of market power, central to the analysis of competition law investigations in unilateral conduct and mergers.
 The video includes an overview of practical techniques and the analytical tools that agencies use to determine if a firm has market power.

-Module I-5: Competitive Effects This module covers the law and economics of competitive effects and presents the elements of an effects-based approach to competition law enforcement.
+Module I-3: Competitive Effects

+This module covers the law and economics of competitive effects and presents the elements of an effects-based approach to competition law enforcement.
 The video includes a hypothetical study of a loyalty rebates scenario to illustrate the principles of an effects-based approach.

-~ Modules ~ Series I (Competition Policy Fundamentals); Module I-6: Developing Countries and Competition This module addresses problems specific to competition agencies in developing countries, such as lack of resources and inadequate support for competition policy elsewhere in government or in civil society.
-It features two scenarios illustrating common problems and comments from past and present agency heads.
-Module I-7: Economic Analysis for Newer Agencies This module presents an introduction to using quantitative economic analysis in competition cases.
+Module I-4: Economic Analysis for Newer Agencies

+This module presents an introduction to using quantitative economic analysis in competition cases.
 Presented in two parts, the module describes basic concepts in competition economics such as market definition, unilateral and co-ordinated effects of mergers with a particular focus on how newer competition agencies can conduct effective economic analysis in the absence of the sophisticated tools and data often available in developed jurisdictions.